 2. Improves Breathing and Digestion

-Breathing and digestion can both be enhanced by side sleeping.
-Breathing becomes simpler when you lie on your side since there is less chance of an obstruction of the airway.
-Those who suffer from sleep apnea or snoring may find this useful.
+Side sleeping can enhance breathing and digestion.
+Breathing becomes more straightforward when you lie on your side since there is less chance of airway obstruction.
+Those who suffer from sleep apnea or snoring may find this helpful.
 Furthermore, since sleeping on one's side relieves pressure on the stomach and enables it to rest naturally, it can help promote good digestion.

 3. Reduces Acid Reflux